lupyuen/lupyuen.github.io/src/sourdough.md

     Here's how: Tilt the Bread Bucket to one side, scrape the dough off the Paddle with a wooden chopstick, remove the Paddle.

-1. Place Bread Bucket in Warm Oven, cover with damp towel.
-(To prevent drying up, pic above)
+1. Place Bread Bucket in Warm Oven, cover with damp towel, to prevent drying up. [(Like this)](https://lupyuen.github.io/images/sourdough25.jpg)

     Allow dough to rise for 5 hours.
 Or until the dough reaches the brim of the Bread Bucket.